1988 NBA Finals: Game 7

 After Dumars made a layup, James Worthy hit a free throw and Bill Laimbeer canned a 28-foot three-pointer, pushing the score to 106–105 with six seconds showing.
-A. C. Green completed the scoring with a layup off a length-of-the court pass from Magic, making it 108–105.
+A.C.
+Green completed the scoring with a layup off a length-of-the court pass from Magic, making it 108–105.
 Laimbeer made a long desperate pass to Thomas who caught the ball trying to shoot a three to send the game to overtime, but Thomas fell to the floor in a collision with Johnson, losing the ball as time ran out.
 Fans were already beginning to storm onto the floor even though time had not expired, but the officials ignored this.
 Pat Riley and the Laker players hurried back to their dressing room as the players and coaches on both teams were pummeled by the storming fans.

-Worthy racked up a monster triple-double: 36 points, 16 rebounds and 10 assists.
+Worthy racked up a triple-double: 36 points, 16 rebounds and 10 assists.
 It would prove to be the only triple-double in Worthy's Hall of Fame career.
 For that and his earlier efforts in the series, he was named the Finals MVP, cementing his nickname "Big Game James".

 Michael Cooper, Magic Johnson and Kareem Abdul-Jabbar are the only members of all 5 Lakers championship teams from the 1980s.
 Pat Riley is the only coach that was on all 5 Lakers championship teams from the 1980s, he was an assistant coach on the 1980 championship team, and head coach on the other four championship teams.

-This was the Lakers' first Game 7 Finals victory since 1954; however, it was their first ever Game 7 win in the championship series since moving to Los Angeles in 1960; they were 0–5 in previous Game 7's since moving (1962, 1966, 1969, 1970, 1984).
-This would end up being the Lakers' last home win in the championship series until 2000.
+This was the Lakers' first Game 7 Finals victory since 1954; however, it was their first ever Game 7 win in the Finals since moving to Los Angeles in 1960; they were 0–5 in previous Game 7's since moving (1962, 1966, 1969, 1970, 1984).
+This would end up being the Lakers' last home win in the Finals until 2000.